chz31/AABA_23_SlicerMorph/README.md

 **For this workshop, we are going to use the CT image series of a human head from MorphoSource as the sample data.
 Download the sample data here: https://www.morphosource.org/concern/media/000367572?locale=en.
 You will need to click a MorphoSource account.** Unzip the file.
 Open the unzipped folder, in the folder "Media 000367572 - Head Ct CTImageSeries CT", you should see another zipped folder "tif-000367572" that contains the TIFF series.
 Unzip this folder as well.

 ## Topics will be covered in the workshop
-* 3D Slicer and SlicerMorph overview, data loading and saving
+* 3D Slicer and SlicerMorph overview and utilities
-* 3D volumetric data loading, visualization, and segmentation
+* 3D volumetric data visualization, and segmentation
 * Landmark annotation and automated landmarking
-* Generalized Procrustes Analysis and PCA visualization
+* SlicerMorph and geometric morphometrics
-* Load Slicer and SlicerMorph landmark coordinates into R
+* Load SlicerMorph landmark coordinates into R

 ## Pre/Post Workshop Self-Help pointers